 Educating Providers about care planning through Medicare

 Since 2017, Medicare has covered care planning for individuals with cognitive impairment including dementia.
 Clinicians now have the time and resources to provide a comprehensive set of care planning services to people with cognitive impairment and their caregivers.
 However, in the first year, fewer than 1 percent of seniors living with Alzheimer’s received the care planning benefit.
-To rectify this, the Association and AIM advanced the Improving HOPE for Alzheimer’s Act would increase education and outreach to providers about Alzheimer’s and dementia care planning services through Medicare and give clinicians the knowledge and the tools to better help their patients and families living with dementia.
+To rectify this, the Association and AIM advanced the Improving HOPE for Alzheimer’s Act which will increase education and outreach to providers about Alzheimer’s and dementia care planning services through Medicare and give clinicians the knowledge and the tools to better help their patients and families living with dementia.
 The Improving HOPE for Alzheimer’s Act was signed into law in December 2020.

 Addressing Alzheimer’s as a public health crisis